 The definition of “Compliance” is not simple.
 The word “Compliance” itself is not the subject of consensus.
 In my opinion, this is a set of procedures and means to ensure respect of:

 - Rules and standards applicable to the company by all its employees and managers;

 - Company values and a culture of ethics.

 The Compliance Department must implement an effective system to prevent the risk of infringement regarding the rules and standards applicable to the company.
 Compliance helps to ensure better risk management, moreover, compliance must prove its ability to create value.

 As a certified lawyer in France, I completed my legal training at the University Paris II Panthéon-Assas with a Master from Queen Mary University, a business school in London.
 I started my career within two major American companies, namely the strategy consultancy firm ACCENTURE.
 Then, I joined the international business law firm Baker McKenzie before joining the French family group Rémy Cointreau last year.

 What do you like most about your job?

-The Compliance Manager must be in daily contact with the operations teams in order to follow projects in progress.
-It is a cross-functional business that allows me to interact with all functions within the Group (Marketing, Com, HR, IT, Finance, Legal, etc.) and at all levels of hierarchy.
+The Compliance Manager must be in daily contact with the operational teams in order to follow projects in progress.
+It is a cross-functional business that allows me to interact with all functions within the Group (Marketing, Com, HR, IT, Finance, Legal, etc.) and at all levels of the hierarchy.

-I went from “Savoir-Faire” (“Competence”) learned in a firm, to Aimer-Faire (“Appétence”) within the Rémy Cointreau Group.
-Indeed, in the office, my mission was to provide advice and recommendations to my clients, but I was not able to deploy them operationally.
-At Rémy Cointreau, I can both define the compliance strategy, share my recommendations with the operational teams, and deploy the procedures, both in France and abroad, in our subsidiaries, working closely with local teams.
+I went from “Savoir-Faire” (“Know-How”) learned in law firm, to “Aimer-Faire” (“Love my job”) within the Rémy Cointreau Group.
+Indeed, as an attorney, my mission was to provide advice and recommendations to my clients, but I was not able to deploy them operationally.
+At Rémy Cointreau, I can both define the Compliance strategy, share my recommendations with the operational teams, and deploy the procedures, both in France and abroad, in our subsidiaries, working closely with local teams.